Is an invoice a legal document?

 Are you stuck waiting for cash on invoices with 30- 90-day payment terms?
 By selling your invoices through invoice factoring, you can turn this problem around, creating immediate, safe, and reliable working capital.

 Once you have delivered your company’s products or services to your customer, you can now sell your fulfilled invoice to us.
 We will then provide you with an immediate cash advance of up to 80-93%, with the remarkably short turnaround of same-day funding after approval.
-We will now collect the payment from your customer ourselves, and once the payment is collected, we will issue you the rest of the reserves, minus a small factoring fee.

-Learn more about how factoring works.
+Learn more about how factoring works

 Invoice Verification with Invoice Factoring

 When using invoice factoring to sell your invoices, the factoring company will only deal with invoices for which the good or service has already satisfied the customer.
-This will be verified during the invoice factoring approval process with the invoice factoring verification process.
+This will be verified during the invoice factoring approval process with the invoice factoring verification process

 Learn what your CPA needs to know about invoice factoring.